 The first few hours of the test is performed to observe and record your usual sleep.
 Sleeping while wearing the diagnostic monitors may not feel like normal sleep to you, but sleep observed while wearing those monitors is usually representative of your typical sleep.
 The diagnostic portion of the study will be stopped when a certain level of apnea is observed.
 You physician usually determines the level of apnea at which the study will be split.

-A split night sleep test is done when severe Obstructive Sleep Apnea is found during the first few hours of the sleep test.
-When it is clear that severe apnea is present, treatment with continuous positive airway pressure (CPAP) will be started halfway through the night of the test.
+For the remaining portion of the test time, treatment with positive airway pressure will be started and continued through the night of the test.
 Thus, the first half of the night is used to establish the diagnosis of obstructive sleep apnea while the second half is used to determine how much pressure will be needed to treat the apnea.

 The pressure test performed during the second half of the night is called a Positive Airway Pressure titration or more commonly a PAP Titration.
 A PAP titration is performed to measure the effect of breathing air at a slightly higher pressure.
 During this stage of the test, the sleep technician monitors your measurements for obstructive apnea and gradually increases the amount of pressure to determine the pressure required to control the obstructions.